 4. Using Referral Programs for More Accurate Marketing

 Noah Kagan knows a thing or two about referral programs and recently attributed these programs to the immense success for Dropbox.
-As you know, referral programs are not only common in the world of marketing but also one of the most successful ways to drum up new business.
+As you know, referral programs are not only common in the world of marketing but also one of the most successful ways to drum up a new business.
 On the other hand, not every guide is applicable to every industry or business and care should be taken to create a relevant referral program for the business.

 While there are many factors and elements to consider for any such referral program, the above mentioned scientific and systematic approach is always beneficial in terms of accuracy.